NathanMilburn/NBM-Homework-04-Code-Quiz/README.md

 # NBM-Homework-04-Code-Quiz
 MY USER STORY

-AS AN aspiring software engineer and coding bootcamp student
+AS AN aspiring software engineer and coding boot camp student

-I WANT to develop a quiz with a set timer using effective JavaScript fundamentals that provides users with quiz scores that will be listed on a high score sheet
+I WANT to develop a quiz with a set timer using effective JavaScript fundamentals that provides users with quiz scores based on their performance that will be listed on a high score sheet

 SO THAT I can showcase my understanding of JavaScript fundamentals while also challenging my peers to fun brain teasers